 DCS is committed to paying the right amount of tax required under the laws and regulations of UK tax legislation and practice.
 It takes a conservative approach to tax planning, and does not pursue aggressive tax planning arrangements.
 The group uses third party advisors to provide advice and guidance necessary to assess the tax risks and ensure its compliance with applicable laws, rules, regulations, and reporting and disclosure requirements.

-The Group Finance Director is responsible for all taxes within the Group.
-The objective in relation to tax is to support the Group’s strategy whilst ensuring compliance with relevant laws and filing obligations.
+- The Finance department is responsible for all taxes within the Group.
+Its objective in relation to tax is to support the Group’s strategy whilst ensuring governance and compliance with all the relevant laws and filing obligations.